Thursday, January 23, 2020

 Do I have hyperlexia?
 Is my child hyperlexic?
 Take the free online hyperlexia quiz today!

-Valentine's fine motor activities for toddlers and preschoolers.
+A simple Valentine's fine motor activity for toddlers and preschoolers.

 Now, as a four year old, he still loves scissors, clothespins, and paper punches.

-This Valentine's fine motor activity is a great way to play and learn with his beloved clothespins.
-It's a low prep activity, making it a quick boredom buster for cold winter days.
+Well, this Valentine's Day fine motor activity is a great way to play and learn using his beloved clothespins.
+Plus, it's low prep for you, making it a quick boredom buster for cold winter days.

-The only clothespins that I could locate in my house recently were labeled with the numbers 1-10 (just write on them with permanent marker), so I set out the numbered clothespins and ten hearts.
-I tied a piece of string to a chair and a railing, but you can tie them to two chairs.
+The only clothespins that I could locate in my house recently were labeled with the numbers 1-10 (just write on them with permanent marker).
+So, I set out the numbered clothespins and ten hearts.
+Then I tied a piece of string to a chair and a railing to create a clothesline.
+Feel free to tie them to two chairs instead.
+And that's it for set up.

-Since the clothespins are numbered, the hearts could be hung in numerical order like below.
+Since our clothespins are numbered, the hearts could be hung in numerical order like below, making it a great math activity as well.

 He also liked to hang the hearts upside down.